Q: I haven’t done a triathlon yet. Can I join?

 Q: What if I can’t swim that well?

 A: As a club we can recommend basic swimming lessons with various people.
-Please contact the club swimming coach Karen Gutans or contact your local pool.
+Please contact the club swimming coach Gavin Coleman or contact your local pool.

 Q: What time and where are the swim sessions?

 A: The open water sea swim sessions are on a Tuesday evening at 6.30pm in Teignmouth from June to September.
-We enter the water at 6.45pm, so you should aim to arrive approximately 15-20 minutes before this to allow enough time to get changed, sign in, collect wristband and coloured swim hat, pay (£3 members, £5 non-members (e.g. visiting triathletes or athletes trying us out).
-Car keys will be kept safe for you.
+We enter the water at 6.45pm, so you should aim to arrive approximately 15-20 minutes before this to allow enough time to get changed, sign in, collect wristband and coloured swim hat, pay (£3 members, £6 visiting triathletes) .
+Car keys will be kept safe for you by an on land Safety officer.

 Q: Where in Teignmouth is the sea swim?